 By supporting civil society in the demand for energy access in poor and remote locations, we find sustainable opportunities for those who cannot access the central grid.

 Investing in women

-Watch the video of our partner ENERGIA that explains the disparity in energy access and use between women and men and what investing in women can contribute to development:
+Watch the video of our partner ENERGIA explaining how investing in women contributes to development: